trufflesuite/ganache-cli-archive/README.md

 ## Docker

-The Simplest way to get started with the Docker image:
+The simplest way to get started with the Docker image:

 ```Bash
 docker run --detach --publish 8545:8545 trufflesuite/ganache-cli:latest